jdoyle5/photosphere/README.md

 ![demo2](https://github.com/jdoyle5/photosphere/blob/master/Dec-01-2017%2013-43-36-2.gif)

-### Use of columns and media queries to display photos dinamically
+### Use of columns and media queries to display photos dynamically
+Users will see that the photo columns will resize depending on how big their browser window is.

 ![demo3](https://github.com/jdoyle5/photosphere/blob/master/dynamic-columns.gif)

+## Future Additions

+### Upload Photos
+User upload of photos (Plan on being GA 3-4 weeks from now)
+### Add Albums
+User creation of albums of photos